luclaurent/gradFD/README.md

 gradFD
 =======
-**gradFD** is a MATLAB/OCTAVE's class which can be used for computing the derivatives and hessians of a function using finite difference.
+**gradFD** is a MATLAB/OCTAVE's class which can be used for computing the derivatives and hessians of a function using finite differences.
 Many schemes have been implemented.

 _Notice that the hessian computation remains incomplete and needs to be improved._